LIT-Protocol/vincent-smart-account-signer/README.md

 ┌─────────────────────────────────────────────────────────────────────┐
 │                    VINCENT ABILITY (Lit Network)                    │
 ├─────────────────────────────────────────────────────────────────────┤
 │ 6.
-Precheck: Validate UserOperation structure and permissions      │
+Precheck: Decode, simulate, and validate UserOperation          │
-│ 7.
-Execute:                                                         │
 │    - Decode the UserOperation calldata                              │
 │    - Simulate the transaction on-chain                              │
-│    - Validate all interactions are with Aave contracts only         │ │    - Verify operations benefit the user (no value extraction)       │ │    - Sign the UserOperation if all checks pass                      │ └────────────────────────┬────────────────────────────────────────────┘
+│    - Validate all interactions are with Aave contracts only         │ │    - Verify operations benefit the user (no value extraction)       │ │ 7.
+Execute: Same as precheck, plus sign the UserOperation          │ └────────────────────────┬────────────────────────────────────────────┘
                          │ Signed UserOp
                          ▼